Putamen: Types of pathways

 The putamen (and striatum in general) has numerous, parallel circuits that allow for cortico-subcortico-cortico communication loops.
 These have been described, broadly, as the direct, indirect, and hyper direct pathways.
 GABAergic projections of the putamen have an inhibitory effect on the thalamus.
 Thalamic projections from the centromedian and parafascicular nuclei have an excitatory effect on the putamen.
 Unlike the thalamus, which has broad reciprocal connectivity, cortical projections with the putamen are afferent, thus sending information as opposed to receiving it.
 Cortical communication is accomplished via multi-fiber pathways as outlined previously (i.e. via other subcortical structures).

 Dopamine

-Dopamine is a neurotransmitter that has a dominant role in the putamen, most of it is supplied from the substantia nigra.
-When a cell body of a neuron (in the putamen or caudate nuclei) fires an action potential, dopamine is released from the presynaptic terminal.
-Since projections from the putamen and caudate nuclei modulate the dendrites of the substantia nigra, the dopamine influences the substantia nigra, which affects motor planning.
-This same mechanism is involved in drug addiction.
+The putamen is part of the nigrostriatal pathway.
+The Substantia nigra pars compacta, a structure in the brainstem that contains dopaminergic neurons, releases dopamine to the dorsal striatum, which consists of the putamen and caudate nucleus.
+This dopamine release is highly important for motor control, involving mechanisms for movement promotion (via the Direct Pathway), as well as mechanisms for movement inhibition (via the Indirect Pathway).
+Striatal neurons expressing D1 type dopaminergic receptors are involved in the Direct Pathway, whereas D2 type dopaminergic receptors are expressed in striatal neurons of the Indirect Pathway.

 In order to control the amount of dopamine in the synaptic cleft, and the amount of dopamine binding to post synaptic terminals, presynaptic dopaminergic neurons function to reuptake the excess dopamine.

+The dopaminergic release to the putamen and caudate might be implicated in addictive behaviour as this release seems to play an important role in habit learning.